 Well, part of the reason I wanted to put Lolita on this list is because I think most people — when they think about Lolita — think about it being the surprisingly sympathetic story of a pedophile, but they don't really think about how he is a foreigner or of the book as an example of expatriate fiction.
 But Humbert Humbert's foreign-ness is so much part of why the book works.
 And it's amazing to read Nabokov's descriptions of the U.S. Yes, he lived in the states for a long time but he wasn't American.
 His descriptions are totally spot-on, but like a foreigner looking in.
 Like de Tocqueville.

 You could even put something like the Odyssey on a list like this.
 You know, this guy traveling, trying to find his way home in foreign lands.
 It's a classic plot.
 As a human being, it's this irresistible story of: "OK, I'm in this place that's not familiar and how do my observations change me when I go back?"

 So, if I can, should I go abroad?

 If you have any urge to, you absolutely should.
 Everything here is still going to be here when you come back.

 Cool, I'll tell my mom you said that.

 Interview has been condensed and edited.

-	Lidia Jean Kott is an intern with NPR Books.
+Lidia Jean Kott is an editorial assistant at NPR Books.